Frans van Liere

 - Ph.D. in Medieval Studies, University of Groningen

 Professor Frans van Liere is married to “the other Professor van Liere,” and they have two sons.
-Frans plays the flute (both modern and baroque flute), sings in the Bach Chorale of Grand Rapids, and is also an avid woodworker and gardener.
+Frans plays the flute (both modern and baroque flute), sings in the Bach Chorale of Grand Rapids, and brews his own mead.
+He is also an occasional marathon runner.

-He is director of the Medieval Studies program.
+He is director of the Classical and Medieval Studies program.

 Read Frans van Liere's posts on Historical Horizons, the history department blog.